jfrog/jfrog-idea-plugin/README.md

 <details>
   <summary>Optionally set up a free JFrog Environment in the Cloud</summary>
-Need a FREE JFrog environment in the Cloud, so that JFrog IntelliJ IDEA Plugin can connect to it?
+Need a free JFrog environment in the Cloud, so that JFrog IntelliJ IDEA Plugin can connect to it?
 Just run one of the following commands in your terminal.
 The commands will do the following:

 1. Install JFrog CLI on your machine.
 2. Create a FREE JFrog environment in the Cloud for you.